 Detachment does not mean that you do not love your partner, but it implies the knowledge that you don’t need your partner for your own happiness.
 Your happiness comes from within.
 It’s important to realize this.

 Have you ever learned to live alone, that you can survive on your own?
-This is a very important attribute, which helps when you need to face a divorce with more confidence.
-This is especially important for housewives, who don’t work outside the home for their living.
+This is a very important attribute, which helps when you need to face a divorce with more confidence … especially important for housewives, who don’t work outside the home for their living.

 2. Having a Life-Goal